.

 The Research

 The Yarapa River, which is situated between Peru’s Pacaya-Samiria National Reserve and the Tamshiyacu-Tahuayo Community Reserve, is home to a vast array of wildlife, from pink river dolphins and caimans in the waters to monkeys and extraordinary birds in the canopy.
-However, recent climate fluctuations characterized by successive intensive floods and droughts are impacting the aquatic, terrestrial, and arboreal species in the flooded forests, and this is in turn impacting the local people.
+However, recent climate fluctuations characterized by successive intensive floods and droughts are impacting the aquatic, terrestrial, and arboreal species in the flooded forests, which is, in turn, impacting the local people.

 Even the most up-to-date conservation strategies become obsolete each year as new challenges emerge.
-Thanks to the consistent year-round monitoring conducted with the support of Earthwatch volunteers, it is possible to identify and respond to these challenges as they happen.
+Thanks to consistent year-round monitoring conducted with the support of Earthwatch volunteers, these challenges can be identified and responded to as they happen.

 Research Aims

-The aim of this project is to gather the data necessary to develop dynamic community-based conservation and sustainable use strategies that confront the current threats from climate change and the hydrovia in the western Amazon.
-Our climate work is focused on collecting wildlife monitoring data to examine how wildlife populations are being impacted by climate change.
-These data will also reveal how livelihoods of indigenous people are being changed by these fluctuations and examine mitigation strategies that use community management and economic incentives.
+This project aims to gather the data necessary to develop dynamic community-based conservation and sustainable use strategies that confront the current threats from climate change.
+Our climate work is focused on collecting wildlife monitoring data to examine how climate change is impacting wildlife populations.
+These data will also reveal how these fluctuations are changing the livelihoods of indigenous people and examine mitigation strategies that use community management and economic incentives.

 Data will be collected to evaluate the sustainable use of wildlife by local people.
 Climate change and development projects can change ecosystem dynamics, shifting the goalposts for sustainable use.
 We will collect data on adaptations to changes in resource populations, including bushmeat and fish, to determine what sustainable use will look like in upland and flooded forest ecosystems.
 The sustainability research will also give insights into how stakeholders can best facilitate the recovery of endangered species, including giant river otters, black caiman, jaguars, and large-bodied primates.